-- f_cutlog The callback function to remove.
-If NULL then all cut log callback functions added with the given user-defined object value will be removed. - object The object value that the callback was added with.
-If NULL, then the object value will not be checked and all cut log callbacks with the function pointer f_cutlog will be removed.
+- prob The current problem. - cutlog The callback function to remove.
+If NULL then all cut log callback functions added with the given user-defined data value will be removed. - data The data value that the callback was added with.
+If NULL, then the data value will not be checked and all cut log callbacks with the function pointer cutlog will be removed.